- >>African Holocaust

 DOMINANT RACE CULTURE

 Mental slavery is closely related to the effects of any group of people exposed to a dominant race-culture.
 In Arab or European dominated societies you will see identical effects on marginalized identities.
 In Han Chinese dominated societies, in Japan, or in India where the caste system is still rife.
 Most forms of oppression produces an inferiority complex, regardless of if it is cultural domination, religious domination, or class domination.
 So it becomes very hard to distinguish between what is caused by enslavement and what is part and parcel of cultural/racial domination.
 Therefore a free African who has no history of being a colonial victim or never had his ancestors enslaved in a remote village in Ethiopia watching American Television with all-white faces would have similar symptoms to an African American child or a South African child with that legacy in their history.
-The difference is that the Ethiopia, unlike the African American will have a positive cultural force competing with and acting out against the crushing power of the dominant race-class.
-That counterforce like a body reacting to gravity creates enough identity pockets for them to retain greater agency and defenses against this assault.
+The difference is that the Ethiopian, unlike the African American will have a positive cultural force competing with and acting out against the crushing power of the dominant race-class.
+That counterforce, like a body reacting to gravity, creates enough identity pockets for them to retain greater agency and defenses against this assault.
 This is what happened to the Jews, who were subjected to a quick burst of Holocaust.
 Not long enough to impact on their religion or on their deep inner self-worth.
 And while their bodies may have been burnt in Nazi ovens, their sense of identity in the face of the dominant Nazi culture was skin deep—not so the African in the Diaspora exposed to 500 years of White supremacy.

 During the African Holocaust of enslavement marriage was pointless if you were owned by the slave master.
 A person could be sold off at any instant.
 Everything is temporary -- commitment is void when someone owns you.
-And we must, regardless of our marital status, be bold enough to see the errors that are out growths of enslavement.
+And we must, regardless of our marital status, be bold enough to see the errors that are outgrowths of enslavement.
 The destruction of people systems, the death of things that define our humanity.
 The temporariness of the enslaved reality meant also commitment was also fleeting.
 Long term arrangements in areas of marriage and parenting were nonexistent.
 And today the habits of enslaved people still run our relationships with each other.
 So a man can get a woman pregnant and simply abandon his responsibilities, this is slave culture.
-A woman feels no dishonor in having multiply children and no wedding ring.
+A woman feels no dishonor in having multiple children and no wedding ring.
 This is again only because we are a people void of culture.

 The traditional view of mental enslavement in African Diaspora communities was to identity Uncle Tom behavior to mental slavery.
 This is not 100% accurate someone can be in total mental chained up, and still have a Malcolm X picture on their profile with the quote "The most pathetic thing is a slave who does not know he is a slave."
 The mere display of what is termed “conscious information” is absolutely not a sign that the person has escaped mental slavery.
 All the pictures of Ancient Egypt on a Facebook page are not indicators or litmus test for the absence of mental slavery.
-Quiet often it is just another type of mask on the face of mental slavery.
+Quite often it is just another type of mask on the face of mental slavery.
 Because the underlying mental state, with the picture of KMT or not, is that of a person in a dialect relationship with their African self.
 The picture of KMT covers up an underlying self-hatred the same way paint can cover up a damp wall.
 This veneer is paper thin, a patina of consciousness, because outside of the quoting Malcolm or the Kemetic painting, the behaviors of that person in society may be identical to the person who is called an Uncle Tom.

 Mental slavery promotes loyalty to the slave master, a form of Stockholm Syndrome.
 A 'Black' person who is still trapped in everything the Western Slave System created; with a slave name, the language of colonial English and French, and a slave culture is still so loyal to Eurocentric society that they will tell you the Arab, Saharan and the African were worse than the one that still has them as the largest forced Diaspora in the world.
 This is mental slavery.
 So eager to take blame off of the agent of your oppressor and align your politics with the Islamophobic politics of the imperialist West.